sensu/sensu-docs/content/sensu-go/6.6/api/core/roles.md

 ### Example {#rolesrole-put-example}

-In the following example, an HTTP PUT request is submitted to the `/roles/:role` API endpoint to create the role `read-only`.
+In the following example, an HTTP PUT request is submitted to the `/roles/:role` API endpoint to create the role `read-only`:
-The request returns a successful HTTP `201 Created` response.

 {{< code shell >}}
 curl -X PUT \